BloodRayne: Betrayal: Reception

 The PS3 and Xbox 360 versions received "average" reviews, according to the review aggregation website Metacritic.
 Whereas some reviewers, such as those writing for Joystiq and IGN, praised the challenge of it, others, such as GameSpot, felt it was too frustrating.
-James Stephanie Sterling, who at the time was a reviews editor for Destructoid, went so far as putting it on their top 10 worst games of 2011 for its terrible controls and handling and obscene number of enemies thrown at the player.
+Games journalist James Stephanie Sterling went so far as putting it on her top 10 worst games of 2011 for its terrible controls and handling and obscene number of enemies thrown at the player.

 411Mania gave the PS3 version 8.5 out of ten and called it "a fantastic experience that old-school gamers shouldn't pass up".
 However, The Digital Fix gave the same console version 6 out of 10 and said it "will appeal to a particular kind of gaming masochist [...]
 For the rest of us, the imprecise controls, frequent deaths and lack of a difficulty selector make this an experience just too frustrating to be enjoyable".
 Metro gave the Xbox 360 version five out of ten: "Never has so promising a game been ruined by such a perversely high difficulty level, which is a crying shame given the gorgeous 2D art".

 Fresh Bites was given 6 out of 10.